Introduction to

 Intersex, or differences in sex development, describes many variations of sex beyond male and female.
 People may be born with combinations of internal and external body parts and hormones different from those typically seen in females and males.
 There are several different combinations of sex chromosomes (X and Y).
 These and other biological differences naturally occur among humans, resulting in differences in sex development.

-it is estimated that up to 1.7% of people are intersex or have differences in sex development.10,11 Some people may not be aware that they are intersex until puberty or later in life.
+It is estimated that up to 1.7% of people are intersex or have differences in sex development.10,11 Some people may not be aware that they are intersex until puberty or later in life.
 Some people may never know.

 References